Claiming Damages from Tenants & Refunding Tenant Deposit

 In a damages dispute 2 documents will be required:

-A fully signed lease (initialled on every page)
+- A fully signed lease (initialed on every page)

 The ingoing inspection report is as important as the lease agreement itself.
 This document, together with pictures taken at inception, is the only way to compare the condition of the property at end of lease to its condition at the start, therefore the only method of determining damage caused by the tenant (excluding Fair Wear and Tear).

 But Note: pictures without signed ingoing inspection report will not suffice – signed ingoing and outgoing inspections are required in terms of the Rental Housing Act.

 Big Mistake.
 Huge: Don’t make the mistake of doing the ingoing or outgoing inspection with an occupant if they are not the tenant on the lease (e.g. parent signed as tenant for son or daughter who is the occupant).
 If this is going to be necessary due to the tenant not being available make sure you get written permission from the tenant (i.e. whose name is on the lease agreement) for the occupant (or representative of tenant) to attend and sign the inspection, or if possible write it into the lease agreement at the start.
 And also get the tenant to sign the report.

 Should I use the damages Deposit for outstanding Rent or for Damages?